CrispyPin/wind_sensor/README.md

 TODO

 ## Connectivity
-Data is sent every TODO seconds over WiFi, using a raw TCP pipe.
-Since the data is so simple, I figured there was no point using MQTT or HTTP, since I have nothing else to connect to it.
+Data is sent every 5 seconds over WiFi, using a raw TCP pipe.
+Since the data is so simple, I figured there was no point using MQTT or HTTP, since I have nothing else that will use the data.
 A less complicated protocol means marginally lower power usage, and easier implementation without dependencies.

 ## Presenting the data
 TODO